Penne alla vodka with Prosciutto

 • Chopped canned tomatoes – Contribute fresh tomato flavor and chunky texture

-• Tomato sauce – Creates smooth base and intensifies tomato character
+• Tomato sauce – Creates a smooth base and intensifies the tomato character

 • Heavy whipping cream – Delivers rich, velvety texture and balances acidity